cake17/cake17.github.io/_posts/2014-10-15-softwares-installation.md

 ## Text Editors

-- Atom : I know use this one as it's the one developed by Github.
+- Atom : I use this one as it's the one developed by Github.
 Light but functionnal.
 - NetBeans : I used it a while, it's really complete but it's a little slow on my machine.
 - Sublime Text 3 is also a great editor.